-- the performance of the whole building. - the performance of the first floor
+- the performance of the whole building - the performance of the first floor

 Even the comparisons at these fairly basic levels are complicated by the way the system provides the heat extraction rates.
 The system provides cooling in two ways; firstly, the local zone fan coil unit extracts heat to maintain space conditions, but this is supplemented by cold conditioned air from the fresh air unit in the roof top plant room.
-Because several of the programs found it difficult to separate these two components, one of the levels of comparison was the zone heat extraction rate - ie the duty of the fresh air unit was added to the duty of the local zone fan coil unit.
+Because several of the programs found it difficult to separate these two components, one of the levels of comparison was the zone heat extraction rate - ie the duty of the fresh air unit was added to the duty of the local zone fan coil unit in proportion to the ratio of the zone fresh air to the total fresh air.
 A second level of comparison is the heat extraction rate of the individual fan coil units.
 Similar results have been determined for the real building based on the measured performance of the various fan coil units.
 The likely accuracy of these results has already been discussed in a previous section (3.1) but before the building could be analysed it was necessary to make additional assumptions and estimates about the building behaviour.
 These assumptions are the subject of the next section of this report.